We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 Teaching is one of the most under-appreciated fields in the United States, but for Nagla Bedir, it was a calling that she could not ignore.
 As she began to wear hijab in adulthood, she experienced what it was like to be a teacher as a visible Muslim.
 In her determination to find a community and to create a support system for herself and others, Teaching While Muslim was born.

 Nagla Bedir is the founder and Executive Director of Teaching While Muslim, an organization that aims to support Muslim educators and spread awareness of Islamophobia in public schools.
-She graduated from Rutgers University-Newark with a master’s degree in K-12 social studies education and later graduated from Grand Canyon University with a second master’s in educational administration.
+She graduated from Rutgers University-Newark with a master’s degree in K-12 social studies education, and later graduated from Grand Canyon University with a second master’s in educational administration.
 She has been teaching social studies and psychology at a high school in New Jersey for the last ten years.
 She also works part-time at Rutgers University in Newark in the Urban Education Program, helping future teachers become strong and forward-thinking educators.

-Teaching While Muslim is beginning to pursue change at a state level through a new Muslim Studies curriculum that will be taught and mandated by schools.
+Teaching While Muslim is beginning to pursue change at the state level through a new Muslim Studies curriculum that will be taught and mandated by schools.
 Nagla strongly believes in targeting the misconceptions about Muslim people at the source: the country’s educational systems.
 Her work with Teaching While Muslim also provides aid and mentorship to those in need, offers workshops to further the education of Muslim history, and spreads awareness of the Muslim experience that is so rarely discussed.

 Nagla is also part of a research collective known as Reclaiming Muslim Educators, a group that explores the experiences of Muslim educators in order to fight Islamophobia in schools.
 The collective was recently awarded a Spencer Grant for half a million dollars earlier this year to continue their important research.